astronomer/docs/software/upgrade-to-airflow-2.md

 To upgrade to Airflow 2.3,

 1. Initialize the Airflow upgrade process via the Astronomer UI or CLI.
-2. Update your project's `Dockerfile` to use Astro Runtime:
+2. Update your project's `Dockerfile` to use Astro Runtime 5.4, which is Astronomer's distribution of Airflow 2.3:

     ```docker
     FROM quay.io/astronomer/astro-runtime:5.4.0